Snow on a dark background

 Why Choose Metal-Clad Armored Cable Over Electrical Conduit?

-Interlocked armored cables like Feeder MC provide the protection and durability required without the need for electrical conduit, elbows, costly offsets, and conduit couplings.
-Read our article to discover the additional advantages of switching to Type MC.
+Interlocked armored cables like Feeder MC provide the protection and durability required without the need for electrical conduit.
+Discover the advantages of switching to Type MC cable.

 REQUEST QUOTE